Get,

 What are the causes of piles in males?

 Piles are caused by enlarged veins in the area of your anal opening or the rectum.
-This occurs due to increased pressure of the blood vessels during constipation, straining during bowel movements, advancing age, obesity, strenuous activities, and a low-fibre diet.
+This occurs due to increased pressure of the blood vessels during constipation, straining during bowel movements, advancing age, obesity, strenuous activities, and a low-fiber diet.

 What are the complications of piles?